intro-to-data/Labs/Week 02/README.md

    - Create a second worksheet to hold your plots.
 Putting everything into one worksheet can be confusing and hard to read.
 3. Create a scatter plot which shows the relationship between carats and price.
-4. Create a box plot which shows the relationship between clarity and price.
+4. Create a box plot which shows how price varies across diamonds of different clarity.
 5. Create a bar plot to determine me which diamond cut is most frequent in this dataset.